Small Language Models Improve Giants by Rewriting Their Outputs: Analysis

 \subsection{Scaling the Corrector}

-We showed that a corrector model with 250M parameters, can effectively refine the predictions of an LLM for a specific task.
-This raises the question: \textit{is training a corrector still valuable if we have the computational resources to train a very large model?} To investigate this we train the largest version of T5, T5-xxl with 11B parameters, both through standard fine-tuning and as a \ours{} for GEC.
-We note that, in this scenario, the sizes of the fine-tuned model and the LLM are comparable (11B vs. 62B parameters).
+We showed that a corrector with 250M parameters, can effectively refine the predictions of LLMs for specific tasks.
+This raises the question: \textit{is training a corrector still valuable if we have the computational resources to train a very large model?} To investigate this we train the largest version of T5, T5-xxl with 11B parameters, both through standard fine-tuning and as a corrector for GEC.
+We note that, in this scenario, the sizes of the fine-tuned model and the LLM are comparable (11B vs. 62B).

 As shown in Figure~\ref{fig:scaling} both \ours{} and the fine-tuned T5 benefit from scaling, exhibiting higher $F0.5$ scores as their parameter count increases from 250 million to 11 billion.
 At the 11 billion scale, both models significantly outperfrom in-context learning with the 62B PaLM model.
 The corrector continues to outperform the baseline as model scale increases, although the gap in performance narrows from 3 to 0.5 points in $F0.5$.
 We attribute this reduction to the enhanced competence of the larger T5 model.
 At the scale of 11 billion parameters, the scores obtained by the T5 model alone surpass those obtained by the LLM, indicating that the LLM-generated outputs are of lower quality compared to the ones that the model would produce independently.
-Therefore, while the additional input to the model remains beneficial, its impact diminished to same extent, considering the performance disparity between T5 and PaLM.
+Therefore, while the additional input to the model remains beneficial, its impact diminishes to some extent, considering the performance disparity between T5 and PaLM.